sandiegopython/presentations/tricks/README.rst

     >>> empty_tuple
     ()

 A single-element tuple must have a trailing comma.
-Examples:
+Example:

 .. code-block:: pycon